Data Analysis - Needs Assessment

 No data to display, enter information below then clich the Submit button to the right!

-As a result of teachers engaging students in processing new content, the percentage of students in grade 5 meeting proficiency in the area of science will increase from 88% to 90% by May 2024, measured by the Florida Statewide Science Assessment.
+As a result of teachers setting and communicating high expectations for each student, the percentage of students with disabilities in grade 5 meeting proficiency in the area of science will increase from 53% to 60% by May 2025, measured by the Florida Statewide Science Assessment.

 (View Marzano Model)